alvinhh01/Machine-Status-Classification/README.md

 4. Hyperparameter Tuning: Optimizing model performance through techniques like grid search or cross-validation.

 ## **PowerPoint Presentation:**
 Include a cover page, overview of the presentation the analysis process, and insights gained.
-Presented the findings to a lecturer

 **Outcome**